Category: Scraping use cases

 When scraping Amazon, it’s important to:

-• Avoid login-protected content like customer reviews.
+• Avoid login-protected content like extended customer reviews.
 These areas are restricted by Amazon’s Terms of Service and often require authentication.

 • Respect the structure and limitations outlined in robots.txt to ensure compliance.